-Bosentan is an endothelin receptor antagonist (ERA) manufactured by Actelion Pharmaceuticals in the United States, the European Union and other countries under the trade name Tracleer that is used to treat patients with pulmonary arterial hypertension (PAH).
+Tracleer (bosentan) is an endothelin receptor antagonist (ERA) manufactured by Actelion Pharmaceuticals in the U.S., the European Union, and other countries.
+It is approved by the U.S. Food and Drug Administration (FDA) for the treatment of both adults and children with pulmonary arterial hypertension (PAH).

-Tracleer was approved by the U.S. FDA for use in patients with WHO functional classes II to IV PAH in August 2009.
-This approval came in the wake of results from a Phase 3 clinical trial titled Endothelin Antagonist Trial in Mildly Symptomatic PAH Patients (EARLY) showed considerable reduction in pulmonary vascular resistance (22.6 percent) and a 77 percent decrease in clinical worsening of the disease.
-The 24-week trial of Tracleer was tested against a placebo, and the results were measured via a 6 minute walk distance (6MWD) test.
+Tracleer was approved by the FDA to be used in adults with WHO functional classes 2 to 4 PAH in August 2009 based on the results of a Phase 3 clinical trial (NCT00091715) called EARLY.
+The results showed a considerable reduction in pulmonary vascular resistance (22.6 percent) and a 77 percent decrease in the clinical worsening in participants who were given Tracleer compared to placebo as measured by the six-minute walk test.